Reveal the Stage II

 Performers: Lola Bezemer and Catharina Vergeer.

-Performed at the opening of FLAM#9 at Arti et Amicitae, Amsterdam, May 2022.
+Performed at the opening of FLAM#9 at Arti et Amicitiae, Amsterdam, May 2022.

 Photo by Can Oktik.